hebatarekkamal/SARAHA_APP/README.md

   - Clean and Efficient Code is a must.
   - You can Use the built in Data Structures Libraries (STLs in C++)
   - save the data using files
-Bonus - GUI.
-- any additional useful feature.
+●Development Tool
-Development Tool - Visual Studio
+- Visual Studio
 - C++ Language